 However, a total focus upon relationships and the key metrics they drive is most likely not the case.

-Why have there not been CROs named to any extent in the past?
+Why has there not been a Chief Relationship Officer named to any extent in the past?

 Perhaps the fact that the concepts surrounding relationships have only recently been used to drive numerous key metrics is why.